AndrewK124/linux-etl-pipeline/README.md

 ```

 ## Warning
 Because the server containing the source data was shut down, it is currently impossible to run the ETL script from end-to-end.
-However, I did keep a copy of the source file so you can run the file from step 2 all the way to the end.
+However, I did keep a copy of the source file so you can run the file from step 2 all the way to the end, if you wish.